Jordan Brown (Prince Edward Island politician)

-Jordan Kent Macdonald Brown (born 12 September 1980) is a Canadian politician, who was elected to the Legislative Assembly of Prince Edward Island in the 2015 provincial election.
-He represented the electoral district of Charlottetown-Brighton as a member of the Liberal Party until his defeat in the 2019 Prince Edward Island general election.
+Jordan Kent Macdonald Brown (born September 12, 1980) is a Canadian politician who represented the electoral district of Charlottetown-Brighton in the Legislative Assembly of Prince Edward Island as a member of the Liberal Party from 2015 to 2019.

+Early life and career

 Brown studied business and economics at the University of Prince Edward Island, before attending law school at the University of New Brunswick.
 He was called to the bar in 2005, and practised law in Charlottetown.
 He is married to Amy Boswall, and has two children.

+Political career

-His election was notable in that he defeated Rob Lantz, the leader of the opposing Progressive Conservative Party, by 22 votes, and thus denied him a seat in the legislature.
-This ultimately led to Lantz's resigning the party leadership.
+In the 2015 Prince Edward Island general election, Brown was elected to represent Charlottetown-Brighton as a member of the Liberal Party.
+He defeated Rob Lantz, the leader of the opposing Progressive Conservative Party, by 22 votes and thus denied him a seat in the legislature.
+This defeat ultimately led to Lantz's resigning the party leadership.

 On October 23, 2017, Brown was appointed to the Executive Council of Prince Edward Island as Minister of Education, Early Learning and Culture.
 On January 10, 2018, Brown was given additional roles in cabinet as Minister of Justice and Public Safety, and Attorney General.

 Brown was also a member of the Standing Committee on Education and Economic Development and the Standing Committee on Health and Wellness.
 He previously served as a member of the Standing Committee on Public Accounts.

+Brown was defeated in the 2019 election.